 How Red Light Cameras Work

 How do red light cameras work?
 Cameras installed at dangerous intersections continuously monitor traffic.
 Intersections are chosen because of past traffic accident history caused by red light runners that result in serious injuries.
-Sensors located just before the crosswalk or traffic stop line are coordinated with the traffic lights; and, depending on the system installed, a series of photographs and/or video captures the offending vehicle before it enters the intersection and follows its progression through the intersection.
+Sensors located just before the crosswalk or traffic stop line are coordinated with the traffic lights; and, depending on the system installed, a series of photographs and video captures the offending vehicle before it enters the intersection and follows its progression through the intersection.

 The cameras record the date, time of day, vehicle speed and license plate.

-It is standard practice for law enforcement agencies have one or more officers review the photos and/or video before a citation is issued.
+It is standard practice for law enforcement agencies have one or more officers review the photos and video before a citation is issued.
 Only those clearly in violation of the traffic signal are issued citations, which are mailed to the vehicle’s owner.

 Red Light Violations